FREE outdoor gyms

 With over 1,000 outdoor gyms across the UK, you should hopefully be able to find at least one near you:

-- The Great Outdoor Gym Company – provides the equipment to over 1,000 outdoor gyms.
+The Great Outdoor Gym Company – provides the equipment to over 1,000 outdoor gyms.
 Go via its website to find your nearest.
+When you select a gym on the map you'll be able to see what equipment it has.
+You can also use its free TGO Activate app to find a gym.

-- Local councils – you should be able to find a list of local gyms in your area at your local council’s website.
+You should also be able to find a list of local outdoor gyms in your area at your local council’s website.

 What equipment do they have?